8 Dynamic Warm Up Exercises To Prepare You For Your Next Workout

 5. After pressing back up to the standing position, step the same leg backward and drop down into a reverse lunge.

-6. Complete 5 rounds with both legs.
+7. Complete five rounds with both legs.

 #4: High Knees Skipping

 Skipping with an exaggerated knee drive is a great exercise for dynamic warmups.
+This sprinting in place movement will increase your heart rate, body temperature, and breathing rate to get you primed for any workout.

 Use your arms to help propel your knees up towards your chest, and as you start to warm up, explode off the balls of your feet to maximize your vertical height with each skipping stride.